01 / Why it matters?

 Generate effective data

 Engineering rarely comes with internet-scale data.
-We treat data as part of the method — combining experiment, simulation, and theory so a model can learn from what little ground truth exists.
+We treat data as part of the method — combining experiment, simulation, synthetic data, and theory so a model can learn from what little ground truth exists.

 Build physical models